redsanket/spark/external/starling/guide/overview/index.rst

 Why Use Starling?
 =================

-As we mentioned in the previous section, the data in Starling can be analyzed and used to generate reports or for research purposes.
-More commonly though, you will be using Starling to generate certain types of reports and for monitoring grid usage.
-Let's take a look at some of these usages now.
+Starling offers the following:

-- Starling can provide insights into the Hadoop Clusters usage to allow us to tune better and  prioritize features.
+- insights into the Hadoop Clusters usage to allow us to tune better and  prioritize features.
-- Provides key information to manage the data better such as Archival decisions or management of replicas, etc.
+- key information to manage the data better such as Archival decisions or management of replicas, etc.
-- Ability to compute the window between a data set’s retention and the last access time trends.
+- capability to compute the window between a data set’s retention and the last access time trends.
-- Provides data from multiple logs at one place holistically.
+- data from multiple logs at one place holistically.
-- Find the Query of Death, jobs that cause the clusters to go down.
+- capability to find the "Query of Death"--jobs that cause the clusters to go down.
-- Tools like Rumen could gather data from this store.
+- capability to add additional logs using pluggable integration points.
-- Logs used to Analyze
+- logs for analyzing the following:

   - Name node Static File System Images
   - Name node audit logs